pduranti/mercadolibre.github.com/_posts/guide/core-concepts/2012-03-01-core-concepts.markdown

 Our ecosystem:

 <ul class="ch-list parameters">
-<li><strong>Marketplace</strong>: Buy and list items in one of our categories.
-List vehicles, real estate or services in our classifieds</li>
+<li><strong>Marketplace</strong> is our core product, where people can buy and sell at fixed price or list almost any product, vehicle, real estate or service.</li>
 <li><strong>MercadoPago</strong> is a service that lets you send and receive money online for purchases on MercadoLibre or in any
 other commerce that integrates with the platform.
 If you're a collector or want to develop a payments related app, head over to <a href="https://developers.mercadopago.com/" target="_blank">MercadoPago Developers.</a></li>